Call of Duty: Warzone leak teases new operator for Season 5

-The first image of Call of Duty: Black Ops Cold War and Call of Duty: Warzone Season 5 appears to have leaked, along with a few details about the upcoming update.
+The first image of Call of Duty: Black Ops Cold War and Warzone Season 5 appears to have leaked, along with a few details about the upcoming update.

 The image, shared on Reddit earlier today, shows a woman with an eyepatch, combat vest, and a number of tattoos, sitting in front of a backdrop reminiscent of the Matrix movies, with streams of numbers - some highlighted in red - running in vertical lines across the screen.